rodshtein/sveltekit-sprite/README.md

 # SvelteKit Sprite Plugin

-The plugin compile svg files into a sprite and put them into the app template
+The plugin compile svg files into a sprite and render to the app template
 - Sprite with symbols from svg files
 - Uniq id links in symbols
 - Uniq id's for all symbols